New for 2018: Dark Waves Tap Tempo Tremolo Pedal v2.0

 The Dark Waves Tap Tempo Tremolo Pedal Tone Demo Video

-We’ll look closely at the Dark Waves’ features in a second, but first, let’s look at the optional Dark Waves Controller.
+We’ll look closely at the Dark Waves’ features in a second, but first, let’s look at the Dark Waves Controller.

 The Dark Waves Controller